Contributor: Megan Wilson, BS, CADC,Timberline Knolls Residential Treatment Center

 Even though there is a higher percentage among a certain age group, opioid abuse can surface at any age.
 This abuse could begin as taking medications more frequently than prescribed or taking someone else’s medications.

-Signs of Opioid Use
+Signs of Opioid Abuse in Loved Ones

 There are several signs that might indicate that someone is experiencing opioid intoxication or opioid withdrawal.
 The awareness of these symptoms could assist with determining if a loved one is under the influence or is abusing opioids.